dDenVil/LightBot/README.md

 ### Scheme

-Yep, there is no sense to use optocoupler, because we have common ground, but I decided to do this universal.
-With light sleep mode it can work for months without light (which will never happen).
+Yep, there is no sense of using optocoupler, because they have common ground, but I decided to do this universal.
+With light sleep mode it can work for months without charging (which will never happen).

 ![scheme](https://github.com/dDenVil/LightBot/blob/main/Readme_assets/sheme.png)